AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **"No value" column displays no results**

 When a chart report has a "[!DNL No value]" column, the column shows no data, even though data should be present.

+#### Resource Management

+**Incorrect finance calculations due to Job Role issues**

+Hours and finance calculations may be incorrect, showing a cost of 0 even though hours are logged in a job role that has a cost rate.

+This is because Job Roles are automatically creating duplicate rates with no start or end dates.
+Because they have no start or end dates, they are treated as a value of 0 when finance calculations are run.

 +++